wenbang24/ignite/README.md

 # Ignite Global Gifted Child Art Show
-cool website
+a cool website for the ignite global gifted child art show

-check it out at [https://ignite-global.org](https://ignite-global.org)
+check it out at [https://ignite-global.org](https://ignite-global.org); maybe even submit some artwork?

 made with flask, mongodb, and bootstrap 5